 The easiest way to get a fig tree growing in your garden is to start with a nursery sapling.
 When planting your baby fig tree, keep it at least 20 feet away from any structures, including other trees.
 An established fig tree has an extensive root system that can do some damage, so give it a wide berth.

 If you decide to plant in containers, make sure the container is large enough to accommodate the plant — at least 30 gallons.
 Use a well-draining soil mix that contains plenty of compost.
-If you're keeping the plant indoors year-round, make sure it sits in a sunny spot for at least eight hours.

 In What Zone Do Figs Grow Best?